MargaretKrutikova/margareta.dev/content/notes/polymorphism-in-type-systems/index.md

 1. Subtyping

-Relation between types.
-Common for OOP languages, where it is referred to as **interface inheritance**.
-Not to be confused with inheritance, which is a relation between implementations.

-"Substitute" relationship, subtypes/supertype.
+Restrict the range of types that can be used in a given abstraction (function or type) through relation between types.
+Common for OOP languages through **interface** or **subclassing**.
+Requires "substitute" relationship, subtypes/supertype.

+Subtypes can be used in places of supertypes.

 **Examples**: `C#`, `Java`, `F#` (wtf)

 No support in `OCaml` due to the module systems and type signatures for modules.

 2. Parametric polymorphism (generics)

+Handle values generically without depending on their type.
+Generics in `Java` or `C#` and templates in `C++`.

 3. Row polymorphism